How we workDelivery model · Senior cross-functional

 Kickoff────────── 4-6 week structured discovery ──────────Plan signed-off

-By the end of week six we have a delivery plan, a risk register, an integration map, and a named owner for every decision the programme will need.
-If discovery surfaces something that breaks the brief, we tell you before build starts — not at month seven.
+By the end of week six there's a delivery plan, a risk register, an integration map, and a named owner for every decision the project will need.
+If discovery surfaces something that breaks the brief, you hear it before build starts, not at month seven.

 03 · Senior-led delivery